Nauder/ygomd-rush-frames/README.md

 ## Possible Future Improvements

+As a disclaimer, I am not a C# developer, nor a game developer, so this project may not be the most efficient or elegant way to achieve the task.
+If you have any suggestions or improvements, please feel free to open an issue or submit a pull request.

 - Add support for Rarity effects
 - Adapt Link Monsters to use the proposed design from Phanthelia's Template
+- Adapt Pendulum Monsters to use the proposed design from Phanthelia's Template
 - Change Spell Cards so they have their type written instead of an icon, as they currently do in Rush Duel

 ## Development

-As a disclaimer, I am not a C# developer, nor a game developer, so this project may not be the most efficient or elegant way to achieve the task.
-If you have any suggestions or improvements, please feel free to open an issue or submit a pull request.
+The .csproj file must use the imports from your Master Duel MelonLoader folder.

 - The project uses Melon Loader as the modding framework
 - Harmony Patcher is used for patching some methods in the game code